 Whether you want a traditionally-themed garden, a more contemporary garden or a mixture of both is a matter of personal preference.
-Any style of garden design can produce a stunning result.
-We want to help you explore the latest trends that we have identified in the industry…those that stand apart.
+Any style of garden design can produce a stunning result and we want to help you explore the latest trends that we have identified in the industry.

-One of the easiest ways to keep an eye on trends is to visit gardening shows such as Tatton Park, and Chelsea.
-There are also many local events to attend, particularly during the Spring and Summer months.
+One of the easiest ways to keep an eye on trends is to visit gardening shows such as those at Tatton Park and Chelsea.
+There are also many local events to attend, particularly during the spring and summer months.

 There is no place for harsh chemicals in your eco-garden; many “green” alternatives are available, and work just as well.